Kenzouh/kenzo-cafe/README.md

 4. npm run dev = a command used for executing custom script named "dev" defined within the scripts section of the project's package.json file.

 5. npm install -D tailwindcss = adds Tailwind CSS and its needed parts to the system.

+6. npx tailwindcss init = a command used for setting up Tailwind CSS.